oscar-rodriguez-lor22/oscar-rodriguez-lor22/README.md

 I'm a passionate software engineer with a love for coding and a special affinity for JavaScript & Python.

-👨‍💻 Software Engineer | 💻 JavaScript & Python Enthusiast | :neckbeard: Linux User
+👨‍💻 Software Engineer | 💻 JavaScript & Python Enthusiast | :penguin: Linux User

 ## Frameworks & Tools
 ### Languages